Robe Royal: Description

 Unlike most of the robes used in the coronation the Robe Royal is not typically made new for each monarch.
 The one in current use was made for the 1821 coronation of George IV.
-The design of the robe was based on the earlier mantles worn by Tudor and Stuart monarchs and, indeed, is little changed from those worn in the mediaeval period which were based on the Dalmatic vestment used by clergy.
+The design of the robe was based on the earlier mantles worn by Tudor and Stuart monarchs and, indeed, is little changed from those worn in the medieval period which were based on the Dalmatic vestment used by clergy.
 The association with ecclesiastical attire is intentional and meant as a reminder of the divine nature of the monarchy.
 The George IV Robe Royal is the oldest robe used in the coronation ceremony.

 The George IV Robe Royal is gold-coloured with symbols including foliage, crowns, fleurs-de-lis, eagles, roses, thistles and shamrocks embroidered in coloured thread.
 It is worn as a mantle and closed by a gold clasp in the shape of an eagle.
 The George IV Robe Royal was made by John Meyer for £24, with the gold clasp manufactured by goldsmiths Rundell, Bridge and Rundell.
 After the coronation of George IV the robe was retained by the Dean and Chapter of Westminster before passing into private hands.
 It was returned to the Crown in the early 20th century and was used at the 1911 coronation of George V, the 1937 coronation of George VI, the 1953 coronation of Elizabeth II, and the 2023 coronation of Charles III.
 A new Robe Royal was made by Werner and Sons of Braintree, Essex, in preparation for the coronation of Edward VIII.
 After this coronation was cancelled his successor, George VI, elected to use the George IV robe instead.